controversies-of-science/science-collective/README.md

 *Bounty-Based Moderation Reward Schema* - Karma-like system where ERC20 tokens are used to reward the site's moderation and early adopters.
 Roles specifically suited for peer review are built into a checks-and-balances system ecology for reviewing content.
 There would be rewards for identifying pertinent content (especially vindications); for proposing novel conjectures or analysis; for creating wikis and controversy cards which users end up actually using for annotations; for participating in the judgment of reviews; for exposing undesired behaviors on the site; for annotating content; etc.

-*A Federated System for Annotating Scientific Papers* - All federated sites can activate annotations according to Mastodon instance, for the automated tagging of textual content.
-They can also generate their own conceptual labels, which all of the various social networks vote upon.
-Users and moderators would rate the usage of these wiki labels as annotations, with the hope that laypeople can use this tool to understand complex scientific papers.
+*A Federated System for Annotating Scientific Papers* - All federated sites can activate libraries of annotations according to Mastodon instance.
+These are basically tags where keywords are assigned a ranked, context-filtered list of informational bits, for the purpose of automatic tagging of textual content.
+Over time, users and moderators would rate the utility of (and contextually bin) these annotations, with the hope that laypeople can eventually use this tool to understand complex scientific papers.
+It's sort of like an annotation version of wikipedia, but specifically directed at helping people to read scientific papers that are difficult to understand.

 | [![The Crowdsourcing of Scientific Controversies](https://github.com/controversies-of-science/science-collective/blob/master/images/controversy-card-the-crowdsourcing-of-scientific-controversies.jpg)](https://www.controversiesofscience.com/crowdsourcing/worldview/card) |
 |:---:|